deaconmeek/puzzle/README.md

               \/_/

-now with randomised starting position press space to start over from a new starting postition keys 1-5 will force-move pieces (might have a bug)
+now with randomised starting position. press space to start over from a new starting postition. keys 1-5 will force-move pieces (might have a bug)